huangketsudou/leetcode_python/README.md

 # leetcode_python
-my  algorithm prctice in leetcode with python
+my  algorithm pratice in leetcode with python